Uh oh! You're using an unsupported browser.

 About CAFS

-Vermont Law School’s Center for Agriculture and Food Systems (CAFS) uses law and policy to build a more sustainable and just food system.
-In partnership with local, regional, national, and international partners, CAFS addresses food system challenges related to food justice, food security, farmland access, animal welfare, worker protections, the environment, and public health, among others.
-CAFS works closely with its partners to provide legal services that respond to their needs and develop resources that empower the communities they serve.
-Through CAFS’ Food and Agriculture Clinic and Research Assistant program, students work directly on projects alongside partners nationwide, engaging in innovative work that spans the food system.
+With local, regional, national, and international partners, CAFS addresses food system challenges related to food and nutrition security and affordability, farmland access, food system workers, farm viability, local economies, and public health, among others.
+CAFS works closely with its partners to provide legal services and develop resources that respond to their needs.
+Through CAFS’ Food and Agriculture Clinic and Research Assistant program, Vermont Law and Graduate School students work directly on projects alongside partners nationwide, engaging in innovative work that spans the food system.
 Visit www.vermontlaw.edu/cafs to learn more.